1 August 2024

 A postnuptial agreement, much like its counterpart, the prenuptial agreement, outlines the distribution of assets, financial duties, and other pertinent financial issues between spouses.
 However, the distinction is that a postnuptial agreement is created after the marriage has taken place.
 This timing allows couples to base their agreement on the realities of their marriage rather than pre-marital assumptions.

-Lucinda Holliday, Partner and Head of the Family & Divorce team, outlines the key benefits.
+Lucinda Holliday, Partner and Head of the Family and Divorce team, outlines the key benefits.

 Financial clarity and security